 - Let your child know they need to be responsible for their own belongings at home – to put away their pyjamas and their toys in the box.
 Your child will be expected to tidy up at school so it’s a good idea to reinforce this expectation at home.

 - Get your child used to coping without their favourite security toy or blanket during the day.
-(And if all else fails, talk to the teacher about having it left for just-in-case in a bag on their peg.
-Most children won’t want to use it when they see the other children don’t).
+(And if that's too hard, talk to the teacher about having it left for 'just-in-case' in a bag on their peg.
+Most children won’t want to use it when they see the other children don’t but they'll feel better knowing it's there).

 - Finally, just relax.
 If you’re positive and excited about the transition to Reception, your child most likely will be too!